Gender representation in video games: Effect on children

-Canadian non-profit MediaSmarts writes that "video games have the potential to influence how children perceive themselves and others", and despite their impact on the youth, "there is not a lot of research available in this area, and few of the existing studies stand up to critical examination.
+Canadian non-profit MediaSmarts writes that "video games have the potential to influence how children perceive themselves and others", but, despite their impact on the youth, "there is not a lot of research available in this area, and few of the existing studies stand up to critical examination.
 This lack of scrutiny means that we know very little about the effects that video games may have on children's development and socialization."

-According to Dietz, video game characters have the potential to shape players' perceptions of gender roles.
+According to Tracy L. Dietz, video game characters have the potential to shape players' perceptions of gender roles.
 Through social comparison processes, players learn societal expectations of appearances, behaviors and roles.
 Girls may expect that they be dependent victims and that their responsibilities include maintaining beauty and sexual appeal, while boys may determine that their role is to protect and defend women.
-Thus, Dietz claims, the roles internalized by the child, including gender, become for the child, and later for the adult, a basis for other roles and for action.
-The gender roles internalized by young individuals have a significant impact upon their perspectives and the additional roles they assume in later life.
+Thus, Dietz writes, the roles internalized by the child, including gender, become for the child, and later for the adult, a basis for other roles and for action.
+The gender roles internalized by young individuals have a significant impact on their perspectives and the additional roles they assume in later life.
 Feminine and masculine symbols are supposed to become a part of a child's identity.

+Gender stereotypes

+Sexist video games often reinforce gender stereotypes by presenting gender-specific themes and activities.
+Games marketed exclusively to girls often involve fashion, make-up, caregiving, or relationship management, while games aimed at boys focus on action, sports, cars, and competition.
+This approach perpetuates the notion that certain interests and activities are suitable for specific genders, limiting the range of experiences and reinforcing traditional gender roles.

+For example, "Fashion Designer" or "Makeover" games targeted at girls emphasize appearance and reinforce societal expectations of beauty standards, suggesting that girls should prioritize their appearance and adhere to traditional feminine ideals.
+On the other hand, "Racing", "Shooter", or "Math" games aimed at boys emphasize aggression, risk-taking, competitiveness, and logic, reinforcing stereotypes of male dominance, strength, and stoicism.

+Narrow representation and lack of diversity

+Sexist video games that target specific genders often feature narrow representations and lack diversity in characters and narratives.
+By limiting the experiences and perspectives represented in these games, they contribute to the marginalization of underrepresented genders and reinforce the idea that gaming is primarily for one gender.

+For instance, games exclusively targeted at girls may depict predominantly white, thin, and conventionally attractive female characters, excluding diverse body types, ethnicities, and experiences.
+This lack of representation sends a message that girls who do not fit these narrow standards are not valued or important in gaming.